diagram

 The GenYES Parent Experience

 Your student is participating in an innovative program that has been proven to improve student learning through the use of technology.
-In the GenYES class, your student will learn both technology and people skills.
+In the GenYES class or club, your child will learn both technology and people skills.
 Using these skills, they will work on projects with a teacher-partner that will enhance their own learning experiences and those of other students in the school.
 Depending on your school, your student may also participate in tech support, community service and other leadership programs.
 Through GenYES, students understand the contribution they can make to their schools and communities.

 Students often come away from their GenYES experience with a sense of empowerment and greater understanding of their active role in the educational process.